NREL/HALOS/README.md

 # HALOS - Heliostat Aimpoint and Layout Optimization Software

 ## About
 This project develops a software decision tool that uses innovative optimization methods to determine the optimal aimpoint strategy and solar field layout of a concentrating solar power (CSP) central receiver plant.
-The software development is carried out at [National Renewable Energy Laboratory (NREL)](https://www.nrel.gov/) and is funded by the U.S. Department of Energy under the award number DE-EE00035930.
+The software development is carried out at [National Renewable Energy Laboratory (NREL)](https://www.nrel.gov/) and was previously funded by the U.S. Department of Energy under the award number DE-EE00035930.

 <!---## Access
 Access to the repository is currently limited to project development team and to gain access contact [Alex Zolan](mailto://alexander.zolan@nrel.gov). --->